PHPMohamedNabil/marrow-framework/README.md

 # lightes component

-this class impelements facede design pattern you can choose or implement all services runs when application requests starts and run services after response returned: check core/lightes:
+This class implements design pattern you can choose or implement all services runs when application requests starts and run services after response returned: check core/lightes:

 ```php